SharedSmally/doc/app/app.md

    - Server
    - Client
    - Proxy
+### Session/SessionMgr:
-### Session/SessionMgr: associated by message; including a sequence of message via a Channel (TimedObject)
+associated by message; including a sequence of message via a Channel (TimedObject), may be separated into to 2 parts
+- lower level handler: read/write data(binary)
+- application level handler: convert raw binary data into application message, and handle it.

 ## Class
 - public static Meta & getMeta(): MetaData about the class, static infomation; read only; class traits